-These quickstart instructions are an abbreviated version of Get started: Free trial & setup for those already familiar with setting up new applications in Google Marketplace.
+These quickstart instructions are an abbreviated version of Get started: Account and workspace setup for those already familiar with setting up new applications in Google Marketplace.
 These instructions describe how to subscribe to Databricks with a free trial subscription, which eventually becomes a pay-as-you-go subscription after the free trial expires.

 If your company has a contract subscription, do not use these instructions.
-Ask your Databricks representative about how to create your subscription with a Google Marketplace Private Offer.
+Ask your Databricks account team about how to create your subscription with a Google Marketplace Private Offer.

 To get users up and running on your Databricks on Google Cloud account, you must: